-Members may obtain services from an out-of-network provider only when providers of specialized services are not available in network (i.e., a unique sub-specialty where Imperial Strong (HMO) does not have a contracted provider), in urgent and/or emergent situations, or if you have ESRD and have traveled outside the plans service area and are not able to access contracted ESRD providers for dialysis services.
-To obtain authorization for a provider of specialized services that are not available in network, your PCP will submit a referral request and any supporting documentation to your assigned IPA/medical group.
+Members may get services from an out-of-network provider only in the following situations:

+- When providers of specialized services are not available in network (i.e., a unique subspecialty where Imperial Dual Plan (HMO D-SNP) does not have a contracted provider) - In urgent and/or emergency situations - If you have been diagnosed with ESRD and need dialysis services while you are travelling outside of the service area

+In order to have the plan cover specialized services from a provider that is not in network, you will first need to get authorization for those services.
+To do this, your PCP will need to submit a referral request and any supporting documentation to your assigned IPA/medical group.
 For any urgent or emergent services, the care may be provided first, and then a claim for those services will follow.